CarVac/3dPrintingGuide/Electronics/BedLevelSensors.md

 When the nozzle contacts the bed, the whole toolhead mass rests on the bed and the carriage slides until a switch is actuated.

 This has the disadvantage of decreasing motion system rigidity and applying much greater forces on the nozzle tip and bed, increasing the chance of damage.

+Do not use this if one of the other nozzle probe options is available to you.

 # Recommendations